adamrozycki00/logger-agent/README.md

 ./mvnw clean package
 ```

-4. Locate the agent jar `target/logger-agent-1.0-SNAPSHOT.jar` and note its full path.
+4. Locate the agent jar `target/logger-agent-1.0-SNAPSHOT.jar` (a fat jar) and note its full path.
 5. Run the jar of another application that uses log4j, together with the agent:

 ```shell